Our Council helps determine policy by tackling the issues you face day-to-day

 What do AOP Councillors do?

 AOP Councillors represent members within their region or particular membership group.
-A key role is to communicate with members either directly, or via our community forums, and to bring member feedback to the AOP at Council meetings, which take place three times a year.
+A key role is to communicate with members and to bring member feedback to the AOP at Council meetings, which take place three times a year.